core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * The method specified in {{I-D.ietf-core-coap-pm}} relies on the Performance Measurement option to enable network telemetry for CoAP communications.
 This makes it possible to efficiently measure Round-Trip Time and message losses, both end-to-end and hop-by-hop.
 In particular, on-path probes such as intermediary proxies can be deployed to perform measurements hop-by-hop.

   When OSCORE is used in deployments including on-path probes, an inner Performance Measurement option is protected end-to-end between the two application endpoints and enables end-to-end measurements between those.
-At the same time, an outer Performance Measurement option allows also hop-by-hop measurements to be performed by reying on an on-path probe.
+At the same time, an outer Performance Measurement option allows also hop-by-hop measurements to be performed by relying on an on-path probe.

   Therefore, it is preferable to have a secure association with an on-path probe, in order to also ensure the integrity of the hop-by-hop measurements exchanged with the probe.